Other Stations - Other Tampa Bay Area Stations - Who's Who - Details

 In 1958, David E. Smiley, president of The Tampa Times Company (since 1933), announced that the newspaper was going to be sold to its competitor, The Tampa Tribune.
 However, the sale would not include the two radio stations.
 For the first time, WDAE-AM and WDAE-FM became an independently-owned operation of Smiley Properties, Inc. (David E. Smiley, president).
 Due to the newspaper merger, the AM’s studios moved out of the Times building and in with WDAE-FM at 101 N. Tampa Street.

 In 1964 the combo became part of Rounsaville’s “Sunshine Group” of stations (Robert W. Rounsaville, president) which included WFUN in Miami, WBJW in Orlando, and WMBR in Jacksonville.
 A new owner also meant a brand new image for WDAE, including new logos, new stationery, new jingles, new music selection, and a new music format which they called The Sound of Music.
-The long-standing association with CBS (since March 13, 1930) was dropped and Burl McCarty, who had portrayed TV’s Captain Mac in the 1950’s on local television, was brought in as news director.
+The long-standing association with CBS (since March 13, 1930) was dropped and Burl McCarty, who had portrayed TV’s Captain Mac in the 1950’s on local TV, was brought in as news director.
 WDAE re-affiliated with a national network in 1969 but, unable to re-sign with CBS (which had been picked up by WINQ), signed with the ABC Information Network.
-That same year WDAE-FM flipped its calls to WATL-FM because (we’re told) Robert Rounsaville wanted to hold on to them until they could eventually be placed on one of his Atlanta stations.
-When that finally happened, the WDAE-FM calls were re-instated.
+It would, however, reunite with CBS in 1975.

 After duplicating the AM’s programming for many years, WDAE-FM began a dual format in 1972 – The Sound of Music simulcast from the AM from 6am to 3:30pm, and Top 40 as (FM101) from 3:30pm until 6am.
 Chuck Monroe, the only air personality, was on the air from 3:30 until 10 each evening.
-A short time later, FM101 was broadcasting 24 hours a day and, by mid 1973, was Tampa Bay’s #1 station, beating WLCY with other on-air personalities that included Rob Snowden (PD), Jerry Walker, Brother John Moore (music director), Larry Stevens, and Chie Paylor.
+A short time later, FM101 was broadcasting 24 hours a day and, by mid 1973, was Tampa Bay’s #1 station, beating WLCY with other on-air personalities that included Rob Snowden (PD), Jerry Walker, Brother John Moore (music director), Larry Stevens, and Chip Taylor.
 Tedd Webb was added later to do evenings.

 When Q105 WRBQ came on the air in December 1973, it became more difficult for FM101 to compete against their big money giveaways.
 WDAE-FM received a CP to boost power to 54,000 watts and a new 460 foot antenna, but that didn’t help much.
-So, in 1975, WDAE-FM switched to a beautiful music format as WAVV and never returned to the WDAE-FM calls after that.
+So, in 1976, WDAE-FM switched to a beautiful music format as WAVV and never returned to the WDAE-FM calls after that.

 Other WDAE-AM licensees were Cincinnati’s Taft Broadcasting in 1979, Florida Broadcasting, Inc. (part of the Gannett group) in 1986, Jacor in 1996, and Clear Channel in 2000.
-The music format was dropped in the late 1990’s when it became AM-1250 The Sports Animal, a sports/talk station.
-On January 14, 2000 at precisely 6:20 PM, the WDAE calls were moved to 620 kHz to allow for a stronger signal of the station’s Tampa Bay Lightning and other team sports broadcasts.

 In addition to the honor of being the first radio station licensed in Florida, WDAE scored many other “firsts” over the years.
 It was the first station in the United States to broadcast a complete church service (from the First Methodist Church in Tampa less than a month after going on the air) and the first Florida station to broadcast a regular high school football game and originate regularly-scheduled newscasts and weather reports.

-Other names from WDAE’s history include L. Spencer Mitchell (director/sales manager-1935), Ken Skelton (PD-1935; news director-1951), William “Bill” Pharr Moore (chief engineer-1935), Carl Oswald (promotions-1944), Mark E. Swingley (farm director-1951; news director-1956), Sol Fleischman (sports director-1951), Kay Doust (women’s director-1951), Jack King (chief engineer of WDAE-FM-1952), Van Wilson (PD-1956), Thelma Yager (promotions-1959), Don Miller (news director-1959), Robert M. Weeks (sales manager-1961), Bob Hoffer (PD/promotions-1964), Bob Mackey (news director-1964), Arthur Selley (GM/national sales manager-1964), George Prescott (PD-1964), Ed Ripley (PD/operations-1966), Carl Glicken (GM-1967), Warren Kauffman (chief engineer-1967), Donald K. Clark (GM-1969), Jerry Norman (sales manager-1971), Marie Almeda (secretary-1972), George McConnell (part-time engineer-1972), Dave Pegram (sales-1972), Gina Tidd (secretary (1972), Al Blake (mornings/APD-1972), Bonnie Heath (secretary-1972), Al Ritter (part-time engineer-1972), Robert French (sales-1972), Dan Grant (music director-1972), Mack Lee (part-time engineer-1972), Robert Smith (sales-1972), Mel Berman (promotions/production-1972), Pierre Bejano (sales-1972), Emmajeane Correll (traffic director-1972), Sylvia Fabbri (ass’t traffic director-1972), Ralph B. Johnson (succeeded Robert W. Rounsaville as president of Rounsaville Radio-1972), Cherie Troped (news-1972), Jim Anderson (announcer-1972), Tony Bell (announcer-1972), Linda Newbold (news-1972), Wiley Duff (announcer-1972), Dick Gilmore (editorialist-1972), Ken Dale Iglesias (news-1972), Scott Jennings (announcer-1972), Steve Chick (engineering-1974), Richard Weinkauf (sales manager-1974), David Guthrie (chief engineer-1974), Bill Campbell (promotions-1975), Jim Lord (music director-1975), Dennis Crandall (news director-1975), Dick Lucas (chief engineer-1975), Don Beckman (overnights-1977), Frank Celebre (GM-1979), Chris Rathaus (PD-1979), Ronald J. Ebben (news director-1979), Dave Strubbe (sales manager-1986), Beecher Martin (PD-1986), Hank Struzik (music director-1986), Jim Nettleton (operations manager-1986), and Dan Scott (news director-1986).
+Other names from WDAE’s history include L. Spencer Mitchell (director/sales manager-1935), Ken Skelton (PD-1935; news director-1951), William “Bill” Pharr Moore (chief engineer-1935), Carl Oswald (promotions-1944), Mark E. Swingley (farm director-1951; news director-1956), Sol Fleischman (sports director-1951), Kay Doust (women’s director-1951), Jack King (chief engineer of WDAE-FM-1952), Van Wilson (PD-1956), Thelma Yager (promotions-1959), Don Miller (news director-1959), Robert M. Weeks (sales manager-1961), Bob Hoffer (PD/promotions-1964), Bob Mackey (news director-1964), Arthur Selley (GM/national sales manager-1964), George Prescott (PD-1964), Ed Ripley (PD/operations-1966), Carl Glicken (GM-1967), Warren Kauffman (chief engineer-1967), Robert Martinez (copywriter-1969), Donald K. Clark (GM-1969), Jerry Norman (sales manager-1971), Marie Almeda (secretary-1972), George McConnell (part-time engineer-1972), Dave Pegram (sales-1972), Gina Tidd (secretary (1972), Al Blake (mornings/APD-1972), Bonnie Heath (secretary-1972), Al Ritter (part-time engineer-1972), Robert French (sales-1972), Dan Grant (music director-1972), Mack Lee (part-time engineer-1972), Robert Smith (sales-1972), Mel Berman (promotions/production-1972), Pierre Bejano (sales-1972), Emmajeane Correll (traffic director-1972), Sylvia Fabbri (ass’t traffic director-1972), Ralph B. Johnson (succeeded Robert W. Rounsaville as president of Rounsaville Radio-1972), Cherie Troped (news-1972),

 (Please contact us if you have additional information to share about WDAE.)